after-code/after-lab/readme.md

 --------------------------------------

-- No animals were harmed in this lab environment
+- No animals are harmed in this lab environment